Women in Labour and Beyond PG (11311.1)

 Special assessment requirements

 If there is any doubt about the requirements of a particular assessment or assessment procedure, please see the Unit Convener who is here to help you.
 The onus for clarifying assessment issues rests with the student.
-To pass the Unit, all assessment items must be submitted and students must achieve an overall mark of 50%.
+To pass the Unit, all assessment items must be submitted and students must achieve an overall mark of 50% and obtain a pass grade in OSCE assessment.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.